 The Master of Public Health in Epidemiology (MPH-EPI) degree program is designed to prepare you for new levels of leadership in your career while fitting around your busy schedule.
 Individuals in the MPH-EPI program specialize in advanced quantitative methods and applications for clinical and population health research, policy, and programs.

-Launched in 2015, the MPH-EPI program is a part-time, two-year, hybrid degree combining rigorous online, in-person, and in-the-field training.
+The MPH-EPI program is a part-time, two-year, hybrid degree combining rigorous online, in-person, and in-the-field training.
 The MPH-EPI degree is ideal for global professionals interested in focusing heavily on data and population-based research.

 - Abbreviation: MPH-EPI

 - Degree format: A combination of online and on campus

 - Timeline: Students complete 3 mandatory weeks on campus each June, followed by online asynchronous classes July through May

 - Weekly expectations: An average of 10–12 hours of coursework per week for online courses

 - The MPH degree is the most widely recognized professional credential for leadership in public health.